-- Water supply contract holders must prepare and submit an Agricultural Water Management Plan, pursuant to CVPIA requirements - those who receive less than 2,000 AF of water per year for irrigation or irrigate less than 2,000 acres of land are exempt. - The criteria require implementation of five "non-exemptible" Best Management Practices. - Water Management Plans are to be updated every five years and submitted to USBR.
+- Water supply contract holders must prepare and submit an Agricultural Water Management Plan, pursuant to CVPIA requirements those who receive less than 2,000 AF of water per year for irrigation or irrigate less than 2,000 acres of land are exempt. - The criteria require implementation of five "non-exemptible" Best Management Practices.

+• Water Management Plans are to be updated every five years and submitted to Reclamation.

-Entities which hold a contract for irrigation water supply with USBR must prepare and submit an Agricultural Water Management Plan (USBR AWMP) to USBR, as required by the Reclamation Reform Act of 1982 (RRA) and the Central Valley Project Improvement Act of 1992.
-Those who receive less than 2,000 AF per year of USBR project water supplies or receive water for irrigation of less than 2,000 acres of land are exempt from preparing a USBR AWMP.
-Updated AWMPs are to be submitted every five years, and Best Management Practices (BMP) updates are to be submitted annually.
-Continued project water delivery is dependent on the water supply contractor implementing, or working diligently to implement, the measures described in an approved USBR AWMP.
+Entities which hold a contract for irrigation water supply with Reclamation must prepare and submit an Agricultural Water Management Plan (Federal AWMP) to Reclamation, as required by the Reclamation Reform Act of 1982 (RRA) and the Central Valley Project Improvement Act of 1992 (CVPIA).
+Those who receive less than 2,000 AF per year of Reclamation project water supplies or receive water for irrigation of less than 2,000 acres of land are exempt from preparing a Federal AWMP.
+Updated Federal AWMPs are to be submitted every five years, and Best Management Practices (BMP) updates are to be submitted annually by April 30.
+In recent years, Reclamation has not required qualifying agricultural contractors to submit annual updates to BMPs and has identified that the data be retained and incorporated in the next Federal AWMP.
+Continued project water delivery is dependent on the water supply contractor implementing, or working diligently to implement, the measures described in an approved Federal AWMP.

-The USBR AWMP requires implementation of BMPs.
-There are five Critical BMPs which are designated as non-exemptible: turnout water measurement, designation of a Water Conservation Coordinator, providing/supporting the availability of water management services to water users, adoption of a volumetric pricing structure, and evaluation/improvement of district pump efficiencies.
-If a water supplier is subject to both DWR and USBR sets of requirements, at a minimum, they must implement the critical EWMPs associated with the DWR plans and the critical BMPs associated with the USBR plans.
-Although USBR and DWR will accept a plan approved by the other agency, ensuring that criteria required by both agencies is incorporated into the plan adds an additional burden.
-For example, a SRSC may submit its USBR AWMP to DWR to meet the state requirements, but the plan must also meet requirements set forth by the state, including those in Executive Order B-29-15.
+The Federal AWMP requires implementation of BMPs.
+There are five Critical BMPs which are designated as non-exemptible: turnout water measurement, designation of a Water Conservation Coordinator, providing/supporting the availability of water management services to water users, adoption of a volumetric pricing structure, and evaluation/improvement of contractor pump efficiencies.
+If a water supplier is subject to both DWR and Reclamation sets of requirements, at a minimum, they must implement the critical EWMPs associated with the DWR plans and the critical BMPs associated with the Reclamation plans.
+Although Reclamation and DWR will accept a plan approved by the other agency, ensuring that criteria required by both agencies are incorporated into the plan adds an additional burden.
+For example, an SRSC or Water Service Contractor (WSC) (e.g., Tehama-Colusa Canal Authority [TCCA] member agency) may submit its Federal AWMP to DWR to meet the state requirements, but the plan must also meet requirements set forth by the state, including those in Executive Order B-29-15.

-Currently, nine SRSCs participate in the SVRWMP, which was prepared in cooperation with USBR in 2006.
+Currently, nine SRSCs participate in the SVRWMP, which was prepared in cooperation with Reclamation in 2006.
 Since SB X7-7 was passed, the SRSCs have coordinated with DWR in order to ensure that the SVRWMP would be accepted under both criteria.
 Each SRSC participating in the SVRWMP submits separate information to comply with the turnout measurement, volumetric pricing, drought management plan, and water budget requirements.
 Amongst the benefits of the SVRWMP is the showing of water use efficiency on a district, basin, and regional basis.
+Other SRSCs and WSCs in the region comply with the Federal AWMP requirements individually.